Rajeshwari26/RajemaTech-Tamil/README.md

 ## Overview

-This repository contains "Llama 3.2 Multimodal  for Text and image data setimental analysis"
+This repository contains how to find sentiment on text and image data using Llama 3.2 Multimodal"